liferay/liferay-docs/develop/learning-paths/mobile/articles/05-creating-get-entries-screenlet/04-creating-the-screenlet-class.markdown

 ## Defining Screenlet Attributes [](id=defining-screenlet-attributes)

 In Get Guestbooks Screenlet, you defined the `layoutId`, `groupId`, and `autoLoad` attributes.
-You'll define the same attributes for Get Entries Screenlet.
+You need the same attributes for Get Entries Screenlet.
 Create the file `entries_attrs.xml` in your app's `res/values` directory.
 Replace the file's contents with the following code:

     <?xml version="1.0" encoding="utf-8"?>
     <resources>